shreyaa1811/ACMW-Jump-Project/docs/profile.md

 ## About Me 👋

-I'm a Computer Science student studying B.E at Birla Institute of Technology and Sciences, Dubai, UAE.
+I'm a Computer Science student studying B.E Computer Science at Birla Institute of Technology and Sciences, Dubai, UAE.
 I have a passion for coding and I am enthusiastic about software development and cybersecurity.
 An avid learner seeking opportunities to enhance programming knowledge and gain expertise in technical skills and industry practices.